M-Enes/deconst-py/README.md

 Currently, **it only works on linux command line.
 We will support other commonly used operating systems** soon.
 ### For Linux

-Clone project with command:
+Clone project with command
 ```
 git clone https://github.com/M-Enes/deconst-py.git
 ```

 Then, enter the directory with
 ```
 cd deconst-py
 ```